 And you’ll text him your address.
 And he’ll show up, all clean in his suit, and you’ll throw your body at him in a hug that he almost falls down, and you’ll disentangle from him and see that his eyes are reddened.
 “Do you have any plans?” he will ask later that evening, seated, his palms pressed together.
 You will shake your head.
 “How are you feeling now?” he will ask.
 “I’m breathing,” you will say.

 Those will be in the coming days.

 But now, on the hospital staircase, you almost slip, almost fall on the rough edges of the steps.
 The thing clutching your throat will not let go.
 When you slip on the last step and land almost on your waist, you’re already crying.
 You sit there and wail.
-You are surrounded by the nurses and one offers you a chair in the Reception where you sit alone, wiping your tears.
-She is standing there as you bring out your phone, as you type words slowly.
-You’re in a haze.
+You are surrounded by the nurses, and one offers you a chair in the Reception.
+You hear a mother call her children to avoid going near you.
+You hear a whisper: Don’t you know him?
+He sings.
+You sit alone, wiping your tears.
+The nurse who has led you to the seat is standing there as you bring out your phone, as you type words slowly.
+You are in a haze.
 You stare at them.
-Three words.
+Two words.